mtimoustafa/mtimoustafa.github.io/README.md

-This is my personal website.
+This is my personal website, hosted at [mtimoustafa.dev](https://mtimoustafa.dev).
 It runs on Svelte + Vite and deploys as a static page through Github Actions onto Github Pages.
 I use Tailwind for CSS utility classes.
 A pretty fun work-in-progress ☺️